shashwatsr2712/shashwatsr2712.github.io/README.md

 * Clicking on Next plays the next song in queue.
 * Clicking on Previous restarts the song if current Play time > 3 seconds.
 If it is less than 3 seconds, previous song in queue is played.
 ### Update (Fix):
-Non scrlling navbar issue fixed for mobile devices.
+Non-scrolling navbar issue fixed for mobile devices.
 #
 ***The project is in development phase.
 More features and improvements would be added soon.***